 The breast milk of Tajik mothers contain a mean concentration of DDT that is 4 times higher than permissible levels, according to the World Health Organization in Tajikistan.
 This is not a surprise, with numerous open, crumbling stockpiles of obsolete pesticides abandoned across the country.
-Exposure to these chemicals is a priority health concern in Tajikistan, and is something that Umed Uluugov, Pure Earth’s country coordinator and head of the local environmental organization, Peshsaf, has been working on for several years.
+Exposure to these chemicals is a priority health concern in Tajikistan, and is something that Umed Ulugov, Pure Earth’s country coordinator and project coordinator of the local environmental organization, Peshsaf, has been working on for several years.

 A Toxic Legacy